Trade Forex Trading

 Now you control 1,000,000 dollars of Investment

-Most new traders ask what leverage is best for 10,000 dollars, or 20,000 dollars, or 50,000 dollars account? - The best option to select when opening a live account is 100:1 & not 400:1.
+Most new traders ask what leverage is best for 10,000 dollars, or 20,000 dollars, or 50,000 dollars account? - The best option to choose when opening a live account is 100:1 & not 400:1.

 What's Margin?

 Now can you compare someone investing $10,000 with another one investing $1,000,000?
-Obviously Not.
+Obviously You Can't.
 This is how it works, it takes you from that guy investing $10,000 to that one investing $1,000,000 or that one investing $50,000 to that one investing $5,000,000.
 Where does this extra money come from?
 You borrow from your broker in what is simply referred to as Leverage or Gearing.
 This funds that you borrow, you borrow it against the $10,000 dollar of your own which you deposit with your broker.
-If you were to explain what this means - then it is the ability to control a big amount of money using very little of your own money & borrowing the rest.
-Otherwise, if you were trade without this gearing it would not be as profitable as it is, in fact you can still choose not to use it, using the 1:1 option but you wouldn't make money it would take too long to make any profit.
+If you were to describe what this means - then it is the ability to control a big amount of money using very little of your own money & borrowing the rest.
+Otherwise, if you were to trade without this gearing it would not be as profitable as it is, in fact you can still choose not to use it, using the 1:1 option but you wouldn't make money it would take too long to make any profit.

-Example of how to calculate:
+Explanation of how to calculate:

 If leverage = 100:1